 Contract: $4,833,333 AAV, UFA in 2020, has a 15-team no-trade list

 Again, the Hurricanes are going to have to give to get at some point.
-Faulk has another year on his deal at a friendly hit, he's right-handed and he's 26 years old.
-He also has trade protection, unlike everyone else on the Carolina blue line, and it's entirely possible that's been a factor in him not being dealt previously.
-It's also entirely possible the Hurricanes like to have a veteran presence like Faulk on a young roster and aren't looking to move him unless the deal overwhelms them, and the team is not on his no-trade list.
+Faulk has another year on his deal at a friendly hit, he's right-handed, and he's 26 years old.
+He also has trade protection, unlike everyone else on the Carolina blue line, and it's entirely possible that has been a factor in his not being dealt previously.
+It's also entirely possible that the Hurricanes like to have a veteran presence such as Faulk on a young roster and aren't looking to move him unless the deal overwhelms them and the team is not on his no-trade list.

 Jonathan Quick, G, Los Angeles Kings

 Stats: 11-14-5 | .899 SV% | 3.09 GAA